raphael-geffroy/isalid-refactoring-test/README.md

 ## 5 - Remove the Approval tests
 The refactor is complete and the snapshot is still valid we can now remove the approval tests and be confident on our refactoring.

+## 6 - Static analysis
+I added Php cs-fixer and phpstan to standardize the code quality.